-Telehealth includes synchronous and asynchronous patient-provider communication, remote patient monitoring, e-consults, hospital at home, and other virtual health services.
-Telehealth has the potential to improve access to and cost of care when used for the right conditions under the right payment models.
+Virtual care has the potential to improve access to and cost of care when used for the right conditions under the right payment models.
 Potential benefits include addressing barriers to care such as transportation, childcare, limited English proficiency (LEP), and time off work which may exist for Enrollees.
-Requirements included in Article 4.04 will be applied to the CCSB line of business.
+Requirements included in Article 4.04 will be applied to the CCSB line of businessAs used in this Section, "virtual care" refers to all means to digitally interact with patients, including interactions conducted via telehealth and digital technologies such as remote patient monitoring or application-based interventions.
+Virtual care includes synchronous and asynchronous patient-provider communication, remote patient monitoring, e-consults, hospital at home, and other virtual health services.

-4.04.1 Telehealth Offerings
+4.03.1 TelehealthVirtual Care Offerings

-Contractor shall report the extent to which Contractor is supporting the use of telehealth, remote patient monitoring, and other technologies when clinically appropriate to assist in providing high quality, accessible, patient-centered care.
-Covered California encourages Contractor to use network providers to provide telehealth whenever possible.
+Contractor shall report the extent to which Contractor is supporting the use of telehealth, remote patient monitoring, and other technologiesvirtual care when clinically appropriate to assist in providing high quality, accessible, patient-centered care.
+Covered California encourages Contractor to use network providers to provide telehealthvirtual care whenever possible.
 Contractor must continue to comply with applicable network adequacy standards for in-person services.

-To monitor Contractor's telehealth services, Contractor must report:
+To monitor Contractor's telehealthvirtual care services, Contractor must report:

-- The types and modalities of telehealth and virtual health services that Contractor offers to Covered California Enrollees, as well as the goal or desired outcome from the service (e.g. decreased ED visits, better access to specialty care, improved diabetes management, etc.), including: - a) Interactive dialogue over the phone (voice only encounter) - b) Interactive face to face (video and audio encounter) - c) Asynchronous via email, text, instant messaging or other - d) Remote patient monitoring (e.g. blood pressure, glucose control, etc.) - e) e-Consult - f) Hospital at Home - g) Other modalities - 2) How Contractor is communicating with and educating Covered California Enrollees about telehealth services including: - a) Explaining service availability on key Covered California Enrollee website pages, such as the home page and provider directory page; - Explaining service cost-share on key Covered California Enrollee website pages like the summary of benefits and coverage page and medical cost estimator page; and - c) Explaining the availability of interpreter service for telehealth on key Covered California Enrollee website pages, such as the home page and provider directory page. - 3) How Contractor facilitates the integration and coordination of care between third party telehealth vendor services and primary care and other network providers, particularly if the telehealth service is for urgent care, chronic disease management, or behavioral health. - 4) How Contractor screens for Covered California Enrollee access barriers to telehealth services such as broadband affordability, digital literacy, smartphone ownership, and the geographic availability of high-speed internet services.
+- The types and modalities of telehealth and virtual care health services that Contractor offers to Covered California Enrollees, as well as the goal or desired outcome from the service (e.g{7.1} decreased EDemergency department visits, better access to specialty care, improved diabetes management, etc.), including: - a) Interactive dialogue over the phone (voice only encounter)), - b) Interactive face to face (video and audio encounter))... - c) Asynchronous via email, text, instant messaging or other. - d) Remote patient monitoring (e.g., blood pressure, glucose control, etc.).). - e) e-Consult,

+- f) Hospital at Home, - g) Other modalities. - 2) An inventory of the third party virtual care vendors serving Covered California enrollees, including each vendor's: - a) Taxpayer Identification Number (TIN) and National Provider Identifier (NPI), - b) Specialty designation (e.g., Urgent Care, Primary Care, Behavioral Health, etc.), - c) Modality offerings (including those modalities specified in 1) above), - d) Start and end dates for the vendor serving Covered California Enrollees, and - e) NCQA Virtual Care Accreditation status, URAC Digital/Telehealth Accreditation status, or both statuses if applicable. - 3) How Contractor is communicating with and educating Covered California Enrollees about telehealthvirtual care services including: - a) Explaining service availability on key Covered California Enrollee website pages, such as the home page and provider directory page; - b) Explaining service cost-share on key Covered California Enrollee website pages like the summary of benefits and coverage page and medical cost estimator page; and - c) Explaining the availability of interpreter serviceservices for telehealthvirtual care on key Covered California Enrollee website pages, such as the home page and provider directory page. - 4) How Contractor facilitates the integration and coordination of care between third party telehealthvirtual care vendor services and primary care and other network providers, particularly if the telehealthvirtual care service is for urgent care, chronic disease management, or behavioral health. - 5) How Contractor screens for Covered California Enrollee access barriers to telehealthvirtual care services such as broadband affordability, digital literacy, smartphone ownership, and the geographic availability of high-speed internet services.